openvinotoolkit/openvino/docs/OV_Converter_UG/prepare_model/convert_model/MO_OVC_transition.md

             - Not available in OVC tool.
 Please check Python API.

-Input and output cut
+Cutting Off Parts of a Model
 ##########################

-In new conversion API input and output model cut are no longer available.
-It is recommended to perform cut in original framework instead.
+In new conversion API input and output model cutting is no longer available.
+It is recommended to perform cutting in original framework instead.
-Below are examples of input and output cut for TF1, TF saved model and ONNX formats in legacy conversion API with example of how to perform identical cut in original framework.
+Below are examples of input and output cutting for TensorFlow protobuf, TensorFlow SavedModel and ONNX formats in legacy conversion API with example of how to perform identical cut in original framework.
-For PyTorch, TF Keras and PaddlePaddle it is recommended to change original model code to perform model cut.
+For PyTorch, TensorFlow 2 Keras and PaddlePaddle it is recommended to change original model code to perform model cut.

-``TF frozen .pb format / frozen ft.Graph / tf.GraphDef``
+``TensorFlow protobuf format / tf.Graph / tf.GraphDef``
 ########################################################

 .. tab-set::